walkabilly/phac_routing/data_analysis.md

 In many countries with more mature MRT systems, it is common to see bikes parked at transit stations with commuters continuing their journey by bus or rail.
 Theoretically, such transportation choices are becoming increasingly available to more Canadians as new commuter rail, subway, Light Rapid Transit, and Bus Rapid Transit become available in large Canadian cities.
 Although some of the supporting infrastructure of secure bike parking and easy walking and cycling sidewalks and bikeways are not yet available, those infrastructure expenses are a fraction of the cost of the MRT projects themselves.
 A key question to consider before developing policy aimed at getting people to use more AT, is how do trips incorporating AT to MRT compare to those completed entirely by car and/or entirely by transit?
 To determine this, it is important to understand how the duration of trips to MRT by walking or cycling compare to trips taken entirely by transit or entirely by driving.

 Driving has the advantage of direct transportation from home to destination, but often the disadvantage of traffic congestion and the costs of operating a vehicle and parking.
 While MRT is often undeterred by traffic congestion, there are often multiple legs to a trip, e.g. walking to a bus stop, waiting for a bus, travelling to a MRT station, which can make transit use a longer trip than driving.
-However, by investigating the potentional of taking AT to the MRT to replace the local bus portion of trips, we may see that this can reduce some of the time taken by some of the legs of the trip in cases where individuals can walk to the station, or cycle to it from a few kilometers away, AND increase physical activity levels.
+However, by investigating the potentional of taking AT to the MRT to replace the local bus portion of trips, we may see that this can reduce some of the time taken by some of the legs of the trip in cases where individuals can walk to the station, or cycle to it from a few kilometers away, and increase physical activity levels.

 ## Objective